ejfox/sStory/README.md

 ```

 ### Create your story list
 The story_list is the heart of every sStory, and it is essentially an array of objects, one for each section.
-It is order-specific, so the first section specified will be at the top of the page,
+It is order-specific, with the first item appearing at the top of the page.

+Simply create a new sStory and feed it the story_list array, and then render.

 ```
 $(document).ready(function(){